Enhancing Network Failure Mitigation with Performance-Aware Ranking

 \subsection{Baseline Comparisons}

-We evaluate \sysname over three different failure scenarios which are common in production incidents on \azure.
+We evaluate \sysname over three different failure scenarios, which are common in production incidents at \azure.

-\parab{Scenario 1: Link-level packet corruption with network redundancy.} In this scenario, $2$ links consecutively experience FCS errors.
-Links fail with {\em high O($10^{-2}$)} or {\em low O($10^{-5}$)} packet drop rates.
-We evaluate all combinations of two-link failures on the topology of \figref{fig:example_two_drops_motiv}.
-This is the most common failure pattern at \azure where any drop rate above $O(10^{-6})$ is an incident.
-Here, the following mitigations are viable: doing nothing, disabling the link, undoing past mitigations and bringing back links that have been already taken down, changing WCMP weights, or any subset of these.
-All baselines support this scenario (but some fail to support other scenarios) because the link failure is above the TOR and there is path redundancy.
+\parab{Scenario 1: Link-level packet corruption with network redundancy.} In this scenario, we evaluate different combinations of two links consecutively experiencing FCS errors with a drop rate of $\sim 5\%$ ({\em high}) or $\sim 0.005\%$ ({\em low}).
+This is the most common failure pattern at \azure, and both drop rates are detected and reported as incidents.
+In this case, the viable mitigations are doing nothing, disabling the link, undoing past mitigations, changing WCMP weights, or any feasible combination of these.
+All baselines support this scenario because the link failure is above the ToR, and there is path redundancy.

-\figref{fig:scen1-all-baselines-comparison} compares the performance penalty of \sysname to the baselines for both comparators.
-We do not compare to NetPilot-orig in this scenario since the network was partitioned in 16 out of 32 failure pairs and the results on the remaining failure pairs were not statistically significant.
-We use violin plots to show the distribution of performance penalty across all failure patterns for each candidate approach and each metric.
-A tall violin plot indicates that performance penalties span a wide range, while a short and wide plot indicates penalties are clustered within a small set of values.
-Even though baselines do not explicitly use comparators, the best mitigation depends on the choice of the comparator (as the comparator informs the notion of ``best''), this causes the performance penalty to change for the baseline under different comparators.
+In \figref{fig:scen1-all-baselines-comparison}, we compare the performance penalty of \sysname to the baselines for both comparators.
+We do not compare to NetPilot-orig in this scenario since it partitions the network in 16 out of 32 failure pairs, and the results on the remaining failures are not statistically significant.
+We use violin plots to show the performance penalties' distribution across all incidents for each candidate approach and each metric.
+A tall violin plot indicates that performance penalties span a wide range, while a short and wide plot indicates that penalties are clustered within a small set of values.
+Even though the baselines do not explicitly use comparators, the best mitigation depends on the comparator, which causes the penalty to change for the baselines across different comparators.